 An important purpose of this blog is to draw attention to the work of economists who clearly understand the nature and implications of existing monetary systems and have developed a coherent stock-flow consistent analytical framework in which to analyze macroeconomic issues.
 The framework, Modern Monetary Theory (MMT), a modern formulation of chartalism, reflects the actual institutional and operational features of modern monetary systems.
 A ‘modern monetary system’ is taken to mean a system in which the government is the monopoly issuer of its own flexible exchange-rate fiat currency.
 MMT suggests that flexible exchange-rate fiat money has important advantages over other monetary systems by giving sovereign governments greater policy freedom.

 Many posts on this blog, particularly early on, will be concerned with explaining core concepts of MMT.
-These concepts, in their modern formulation, were initially developed by (in alphabetical order) Bill Mitchell, Warren Mosler and Randall Wray, but there are strong antecedents in the history of economic thought that can be traced back at least as far as Marx (realization crises, monetary circuit and, for some though not others, surplus labor as the source of profit), Alfred Mitchell-Innes and George Friedrich Knapp (chartalism), Keynes and Michal Kalecki (theory of effective demand), the functional finance insights of Abba Lerner, the financial instability hypothesis of Hyman Minsky, the stock-flow consistent framework of Wynne Godley and his circle in Cambridge, UK, and important contributions emerging out of the Post Keynesian school, notably theories of endogenous money and the monetary circuit.
+These concepts, in their modern formulation, were initially developed by a handful of people including (in alphabetical order) Bill Mitchell, Warren Mosler and Randall Wray, but there are strong antecedents in the history of economic thought that can be traced back at least as far as Marx (realization crises, monetary circuit and, for some though not others, surplus labor as the source of profit), Alfred Mitchell-Innes and George Friedrich Knapp (chartalism), Keynes and Michal Kalecki (theory of effective demand), the functional finance insights of Abba Lerner, the financial instability hypothesis of Hyman Minsky, the stock-flow consistent framework of Wynne Godley and his circle in Cambridge, UK, and important contributions emerging out of the Post Keynesian school, notably theories of endogenous money and the monetary circuit.
 The foundational insights on contemporary monetary operations are due to Mosler.
 Further development of MMT is currently being led by economists centered at the University of Kansas City, Missouri (UMKC).
-Other prominent Modern Monetary Theorists, around from the beginning or very nearly so, include (again in alphabetical order) Mathew Forstater, Scott Fullwiler, Stephanie Kelton, Rob Parenteau, Pavlina Tcherneva and Eric Tymoigne.
+Other prominent Modern Monetary Theorists, around right from the beginning or very nearly so, include (again in alphabetical order) Mathew Forstater, Scott Fullwiler, Stephanie Kelton, Rob Parenteau, Pavlina Tcherneva and Eric Tymoigne.